ualib/agda-algebras/lean_ualib.rst

 .. rubric:: Footnotes

 ..
 [1]
+   The ``lean-ualib`` source code is available from `github.com/UniversalAlgebra/lean-ualib`_.

+..
+[2]
    As we will see when implementing general operations in Lean, it is unnecessary to commit in advance to a specific arity type :math:`N`.
 An exception is the *quotient algebra type* since, unless we restrict ourselves to finitary operations, lifting a basic operation to a quotient requires some form of choice.

 ..
-[2]
-   Technically, this assumes we identify :math:`g` with its graph, which is fairly common practice.
-We will try to identify any situations in which the conflation of a function with its graph might cause problems.

-..
 [3]
-   The ``lean-ualib`` source code is available from `github.com/UniversalAlgebra/lean-ualib`_.
+   The  ``section`` command allows us to open a section throughout which our signature ``σ`` will be available; ``section`` ends when the keyword ``end`` appears.

 ..
 [4]
-   The  ``section`` command allows us to open a section throughout which our signature ``σ`` will be available; ``section`` ends when the keyword ``end`` appears.
+   The only exception is that in type theory we make *typing judgments*, denoted by ``:``, rather than set membership judgments, denoted by ``∈``.

 ..
 [5]
-   The only exception is that in type theory we make *typing judgments*, denoted by ``:``, rather than set membership judgments, denoted by ``∈``.

-.. ..
-[6]
-..    plus whatever equational laws it may models; our handling of *theories* and *models* in Lean is beyond our current scope; for more information, see `github.com/UniversalAlgebra/lean-ualib`_.
+   Technically, this assumes we identify :math:`g` with its graph, which is fairly common practice.
+We will try to identify any situations in which the conflation of a function with its graph might cause problems.

 ..
 [7]
    See https://github.com/UniversalAlgebra/lean-ualib/blob/master/src/subuniverse.lean